Menu Close

 Q.1.
 How can God declare Gentiles to be righteous?
 What was the fatal flaw in Israel’s pursuit of the Law?
 How is this confirmed by people’s rejection of Christ? – (Rom.9:30-33)

-God had not yet revealed His Law to the Gentiles.
-However, Paul could still declare that any Gentiles who had faith in God were right in His sight (Rom.9:30).
+The Gentiles did not accept the validity of God’s Law.
+However, Paul could still declare that any Gentiles who had faith in God were right in His sight (see Rom.9:30).
 Israel had been entrusted with His Law.
-However, they had pursued righteousness as though it could be achieved by works, when in fact the Law should have shown them their need of a Saviour.
-When Jesus came, instead of trusting in Him – 32 … they stumbled over the stumbling stone, 33 just as it is written, “Behold, I lay in Zion a stone of stumbling and a rock of offense, And he who believes in Him will not be disappointed.”
-(Rom.9:32-33).
+However, they had pursued righteousness as though it could be achieved by self-merit and works, when in fact the Law should have produced a yearning for a Saviour.
+When Jesus came, instead of trusting in Him – 32 … they stumbled over the stumbling stone, 33 just as it is written, “Behold, I lay in Zion a stone of stumbling and a rock of offense, and he who believes in Him will not be disappointed” (Rom.9:32-33).
 They lacked faith in the very One Whom God had provided to declare them righteous.

 Q.2.
 How did Paul view the zeal of the Jews?
 Did they understand the basis of righteousness?
-How does Christ end the human attempts at gaining righteousness? – (Rom.10:1-4)
+How does Christ nullify the human attempts at earning righteousness? – (Rom.10:1-4)

 No one could criticize Israel’s zeal for God.
 However, it was based on their own efforts – For not knowing about God’s righteousness and seeking to establish their own, they did not subject themselves to the righteousness of God (Rom.10:3).
-Sinners can never perfectly fulfill the demands of God’s Law.
-God has provided a way through His perfect Son, Who can meet the Law’s demands.
-This provision can become ours, by His substitutionary atonement – For Christ is the end of the law for righteousness to everyone who believes (Rom.10:4).
+Sinners can never get even close to fulfilling the demands of God’s Law.
+However, God has provided a way through His perfect Son, who met the Law’s demands.
+This provision became ours by His substitutionary atonement – For Christ is the end of the law for righteousness to everyone who believes (Rom.10:4).

 Paul went on to explain the impossibility of trying to please God by law-keeping.
-The righteousness based on faith in our performance cannot qualify sinners to enter a perfect Heaven.
-If we could enter Heaven, or escape the abyss by our own efforts, this would render Christ’s atonement unnecessary.
-(Rom.10:6-7).
-Salvation is based entirely on faith in the merits of Christ, so – that if you confess with your mouth Jesus as Lord and believe in your heart that God raised Him from the dead, you will be saved (Rom.10:9).
+The righteousness based on faith in our performance can never qualify sinners to enter a perfect Heaven.
+If we could enter Heaven, or escape the abyss by our own efforts, this would render Christ’s atonement unnecessary (see Rom.10:6-7).
+But salvation is based entirely on faith in the merits of Christ, so – that if you confess with your mouth Jesus as Lord and believe in your heart that God raised Him from the dead, you will be saved (Rom.10:9).
 This is the word of faith that we proclaim.
-It changes hearts and lives from glory to glory (Rom.10:8 & 10).
+It changes hearts and lives from glory to glory (see Rom.10:8 & 10).

 Q.4.
 Will any who call on Christ to be saved be rejected?
 Is salvation restricted to a particular race?
 How did Paul confirm that God wants a relationship with us?
 (Rom.10:11-13)